How 5 Couples Brought Their Sex Lives Back From The Dead

 We Opened Up Our Marriage

-“We started swinging seven years ago,” says Marco.
-He and his wife Lauren got so heavily into the scene that they decided to found their own community organization around 2 years ago.
+Sensing a lull in their sex life, Marco and his wife Lauren started swinging nearly ten years ago.
+In fact, they go so heavily into the scene that they decided to found their own community organization.
 “We organize parties and meetings to find new people like us,” he says.
-Of course, that lifestyle – also known as “the lifestyle” – and open marriages in general aren’t for everyone.
+Of course, that lifestyle — also known as “the lifestyle” — and open marriages in general aren’t for everyone.
 Still, it wouldn’t hurt to approach the subject with an open mind.
 Experts suggest we embrace novelty to avoid lulls in our sex life.
 For some, that means breaking with the monogamous tradition.

 We Got Some Toys